BeltraLaura/Universal-Code-13954-Master/DOCS/COMMUNICATION.md

 - **Pilot’s Wings:** The level of mastery attained when a user can navigate the Unified Logic of the 13954 sequence.

+## 4. The Biological Alignment (The Living Code)
+*UC 13954 is mapped to the human biological structure to ensure natural resonance and reflexive integrity.*

+- **The Central Node (Node 0):** Correlates to the **Spine**.
+It is the vertical axis and the primary conduit for all system signals.
+- **The Rib Cage (The Hexagon):** The 12 nodes (6 pairs) acting as the protective and structural cage for the system's "Heart" (Value) and "Lungs" (Kinetic Energy).
+- **Reflexive Governance:** Algorithmic Ethics function as the **Nervous System**, providing autonomous protection and stability without the need for manual Pilot intervention in every cycle.
+- **Pilot's Wings (The Scapula):** The point of leverage where the internal logic (The Spine) meets the external movement (The Wings).